edmtsky/fix_mix_lock/README.md

 - This functionality is implemented as a Task for [Mix](https://hexdocs.pm/elixir/introduction-to-mix.html)
-- Its reads your `mix.exs` file in the current directory and based on the specified versions of the direct dependencies, it takes the maximum date of used packages.
+- Its reads your `mix.exs` file in the current directory and based on the specified version of the first dependency, it's determine a historical point of time, which will be used to adjust the versions of other dependencies.
 - Then this task reads the contents of the `mix.lock` file and takes from it only transitive dependencies that were not indicated in your `mix.exs` file.
-- And then it turns to the site http://hex.pm in order to get all possible versions and dates of their releases for all transitive dependencies and selects only those versions of which the release date is not newer than the latest of the dependencies defined in `mix.exs`.
+- And then it turns to the site http://hex.pm in order to get all possible versions and dates of their releases for all transitive dependencies and chooses only those versions that are part of a certain point of time.

 ## Installation